By Thomas Gaulkin, August 23, 2024

 Staffers were starting to stack chairs and take down the DemPalooza signs.
 So I decided to give up on the official convention and went hunting for nukes where I already knew I could find them: a pop-up art exhibit a few blocks from the United Center.

-The art show, Into Act!on 2024, was part of a DNC-adjacent collaboration between TaskForce and Drive Agency, two organizations that work with non-profits to produce community-building events and public-influence campaigns around key social issues.
+The art show, Into Act!on 2024, was part of a DNC-adjacent partnership between TaskForce and Drive Agency, two organizations that work with non-profits to produce community-building events and public-influence campaigns around key social issues.
 The winding exhibition seemed impossibly large and well-designed for such a short-lived event, which featured more than 200 artworks and was intended to “empower and inspire people to vote and actively participate in our democracy,” according to the organizers.
-One of the biggest installations was a 10-foot-tall sculpture of a mushroom cloud, with thousands of screws drilled into it to approximate the number of nuclear warheads still in existence.
+One of the biggest installations was a 10-foot-tall sculpture of a mushroom cloud with thousands of screws drilled into it to approximate the number of nuclear warheads still in existence, part of an ongoing collaboration between TaskForce and the Nuclear Threat Initiative.

 I turned a corner and there it was, a giant reminder of nuclear danger with a large stencil casting a shadow: “NUKES ARE ON THE BALLOT.”
 Eureka!
 But now, a new question arose: After four days of nuke-free politicking at the DNC, did anyone actually think that statement was true?